 For the missionaries, having children in the school was a step toward gaining a foothold in the community.
 After a Presbyterian chapel was finally opened on the Long Plain reserve in 1923, for example, the general secretary of the Board of Home Missions wrote that their work “would have been a failure had it not been for the foundation laid in the character of the younger Indians by the work of the Indian Industrial school at Portage la Prairie.”

-Still, the Sioux of Portage la Prairie saw their claim on the school as greater than that of other bands.
+Still, the Sioux of Portage la Prairie saw their claim on the school as greater than that of other First Nations.
 When the Presbyterian and Methodist congregations voted to unite in 1925, Sioux families who wished to remain Presbyterian petitioned the government “to have this school turn over to the Continuing Presbyterian Church where we can have our children there rather than for the poor youngsters to be sent away about 100 or more miles away, when we are living within a mile from the present school.”
 They argued, “The Long Plain Indian Reserve are in favour with us and want us to make the appeal…They told us we have more say in the school settlement because we were the ones that started it, both church and school, 45 years ago with the Presbyterian Church.”
 In further defence of their claim, the petitioners cited their sacrifices and loyalty during the Northwest Rebellion, the War of 1812, and World War I.